junclemente/ads509-final_project/README.md

-# ADS509 - Final Team Project
+# 🎓 ADS509 - Final Team Project Title

 ### ADS509 - Applied Large Language Models for Data Science

 ### Team 1

-# Installation
+# 💻 Installation

 To get started with this project, please clone the repository and navigate to it: